Erebot/Erebot/docs/src/Styling.rst

 Styling
 =======

-This page is only meant to guide through using formatting codes with Erebot, it is not meant as a complete documentation of how styles work with IRC.
+This page is only meant to guide you through the use of formatting codes with Erebot, it is not meant as a complete documentation of how styles work with IRC.
-If you want more, ask your favourite search engine ;)
+If you want more, ask your favourite search engine ;-)

 Erebot provides two ways to format messages.
 Both methods are described here.